konkit/tankgame/README.md

 ## Setup

-1. Make sure you have node and npm installed
+1. Make sure you have node and npm installed ( current node ver - v0.10.25 )
 2. Install dependencies with

         npm install